juiveli/nix-dev-toolkit/README.md

-# treefmt-configs
+# nix-dev-toolkit

-Contains treefmt configs, that I want to use in every project
+Contains formatters, checks and pre-hooks for nix